sigasi/sigasi_insights/manual/linting.md

 Possible values are:

 * `<project>` (literally, with brackets!) to set Naming Conventions for the entire project
-* the library name to which the Naming Convention should be apply
+* the library name to which the Naming Convention should apply

 The pattern that defines the Naming Convention is set in `${convention}`.
 Patterns are configured with [Java regex syntax][JavaRegexSyntax].